March 18, 2022 – May 07, 2022

 Breath, heartbeat, pulse – even in a state of rest, the human body is full of rhythms.
 At the end of the 19th century, natural scientist Etienne-Jules Marey managed to graphically record the electrical activity of the heart (the sharp waves today known as electrocardiograms).
 Using chronophotography, Marey also captured the calligraphic loops drawn into the air by the tip of a bird’s wing.
 In some of Krause’s paintings, created in her idyllic studio in the heart of nature, these wing beats seem to echo dreamily.

 If abstract art flourished in the 20th century, so did a new spirit of rationalization.
 Frank Gilbreth, rather than studying birds in the sky, looked at human movement in repetitive work flows.
 His goal was to eliminate any gesture that did not immediately serve the task at hand.
 Today, interface developers patent our gestures and we move through space along the blue lines of GoogleMaps while our decisions are algorithmically anticipated.
 In contrast to our daily consumption of visual worlds saturated with manipulative subtexts, abstract art is anti-illusionist – and in that way anti-ideological.

 With her gently balanced abstractions, Krause creates structures that resist regimes of anticipatory recognition and determinations to fixed meanings.
 They practice a sense of empathy that boomerangs us back into our own bodies, via the rhythm of her lines.

 Erika Krause (Text by Katharina Weinstock, Berlin, October 2021)

-(photo credits: Johannes Bendzulla)
+(photo credits for room shots: Johannes Bendzulla)